Analysis: Assessing the Seahawks’ first week of free agency and where things go from here

-On Friday, the NFL free agency merry-go-round finally started to slow just a bit.
+On Friday, the NFL free-agency merry-go-round finally started to slow just a bit.

 That’s usually how it works, though, as the so-called “first wave’’ of premium players tend to sign in the opening hours of free agency — which basically began Monday morning — with teams then taking a little bit of a breather to assess where they are.

-Specifically, either through extensions, new signings or giving qualifying offers to restricted or exclusive rights free agents, the Seahawks added 18 players to their roster for the 2019 season as of Friday afternoon.
+Specifically, either through extensions, new signings or giving qualifying offers to restricted or exclusive-rights free agents, the Seahawks added 18 players to their roster for the 2019 season as of Friday afternoon.
 That brought the total number of players under contract and/or tendered to 66.

 Teams can have a maximum of 90 on their roster heading into camp, so Seattle is far from done adding players, either through free agency or the draft, which will be held April 25-27.